Skip to main content

 }

-3. Using Fiber Handlers in net/http
+3. Using Fiber handlers in net/http

-You can embed Fiber handlers inside net/http:
+You can use Fiber handlers from net/http:

 package main